Instant messaging for improving instructor feedback in distance learning

 Standfirst

-One of the biggest challenges for students learning online is the lack of immediate instructor feedback, Justin Fendos’ research revealed.
-He explains how his team trialled instant messaging as a way to enable prompt responses to on-the-spot questions from students
+One of the biggest challenges to online learning is lack of immediate instructor feedback, Justin Fendos’ research revealed.
+So his team trialled instant messaging to enable prompt responses to on-the-spot questions

 comment